mkdavor/MKLiveRadio/README.md

 MK Live Radio does **not use any third-party services** such as analytics, advertising, or tracking libraries.

 ## 4. Contact
-If you have questions, encounter issues, or wish to request the removal of a station, please contact the developer at:
+If you have questions, encounter issues, or wish to request the removal of a station, please open an issue in the [GitHub repository](../../issues).

-📧 **mk.radio.contact@gmail.com**
-or open an issue in the [GitHub repository](../../issues).